 20 Reasons to Volunteer on a Gap Year

 One of the main reasons why people volunteer is because they want to do something good for others.
-Real Gap Experience work with communities based all over the world focusing on the areas of development, childcare, wildlife and conservation.
+On our websites you can find organisations who work with communities based all over the world focusing on the areas of development, childcare, wildlife and conservation.

 Volunteering abroad offers unique opportunities that are usually off limits to a load of travellers.
 When it comes to working with animals or on conservation projects being a volunteer has some awesome benefits; unless you have a strong animal biology background you're unlikely to find a paid position where you'll be able to work with lions in South Africa or turtles in Costa Rica and you definitely wouldn't get the chance to go behind the scenes if you're just a passer-by!